gavin-hyl/cs38/cs38-final-ghua.typ

 == Algorithm
 We employ a greedy algorithm to solve the problem.
 We note that since each train costs a constant amount of money, minimizing cost is equivalent to minimizing the number of trains taken.
+Essentially, at every city, we want to take the train that takes us to the furthest city possible.
 ```
 =====
 ROUTE
 -----
 // Input: n, the number of cities; (c_t, d_t) for 1 <= t <= m, describing trains.
-// Output: trains, a sequence of trains represented by a list of integers, where trains[i] is the i'th train taken.
+// Output: T, a sequence of trains represented by a list of integers, where T[i] is the i'th train taken.

+trains = [(t, c_t, d_t) for t in 1:m]
+sort trains by c_t  // sort by starting city
+t = 1         // index into the *SORTED* list of trains
 current = 1   // we start at city 1
-trains = []   // list of trains taken
+T = []        // list of trains taken

 WHILE current < n       // greedy scan
-  best = -1             // best train to take
+  best_t = None // index of the best train to take
-  best_destination = -1 // furthest city we can reach with the best train
+  best_d = -1 // the furthest city we can reach with the best train

-  FOR t = 1:m           // iterate through all trains to find the best one
+  // iterate through all trains we can board
-    IF (c_t <= current <= d_t) AND (d_t > best_destination) // train is better
+  WHILE (t <= m) AND (trains[t].c <= current)
+    IF (trains[t].d > best_d)
-      best = t                // update best train
+      best_t = t            // we should board this train
-      best_destination = d_t  // update best city we can reach with the best train
+      best_d = trains[t].d  // update the furthest city we can reach
+    t = t + 1

-  IF best = -1         // no train can be taken, return None
+  IF best_t is None // no train can take us to the next city
-    RETURN None
+    RETURN None // we cannot reach city n, return None

-  append best to trains // take the best train
+  // take the best train (best_t is not the index of the original train
+  // but the index in the sorted list)
+  T.append(trains[best_t].t)
-  current = best_destination // update current city
+  current = best_d // update the current city to the furthest city we can reach
-RETURN trains
+RETURN T
 ```

 == Correctness